Texas Tech Athletics: Brief Update on the House Settlement

 - Current student-athletes will benefit from direct university revenue-sharing in addition to traditional NIL opportunities.

 - Former student-athletes who competed on NCAA Division I teams from 2016 to 2025 may be eligible to claim back damages through the NIL Settlement Fund.
-If you wish to opt in and submit a claim for your portion of back damages, please review the instructions and eligibility criteria at the official College Athlete Compensation Portal.
+If you wish to opt in and submit a claim for your portion of back damages, please review the instructions and eligibility criteria at the official College Athlete Compensation Portal, Opens in a new window.

 - The Red Raider Club, now merged with The Matador Club, offers a unified way for supporters to strengthen Texas Tech Athletics under the new settlement model.